-principles generally accepted in the United States of America, have been approved by the Board at the recommendation of the Audit Committee.
-The Audit Committee reviews the quarterly and annual financial results with management and the Company's independent auditors.
-The Audit Committee has discussed with the independent auditors and received confirmation from the independent auditors of their independence as required under applicable standards for auditors of public companies and has discussed the matters required to be discussed by Statement on Auditing Standards No. 61.
-The Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K. The following is a summary of the fees paid to the independent auditors for fiscal year 2001:
+The 2002 financial statements, which were prepared under accounting principles generally accepted in the United States of America, have been approved by the Board at the recommendation of the Audit Committee.
+The Audit Committee reviewed the 2002 quarterly and annual financial results with management and the Company's independent auditors.
+The Audit Committee has discussed with the independent auditors and received the written disclosures and confirmation from the independent auditors of their independence as required under applicable standards for auditors of public companies and has discussed the matters required to be discussed by Statement on Auditing Standards No. 61.
+Based on this review of the financial results and these discussions with management and the independent auditors, the Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K for 2002.
+The following is a summary of the fees paid to the independent auditors for fiscal year 2002: